corenel/ros_rtsp/README.md

   # Example v4l2 camera stream
   stream-x:                 # Can name this whatever you choose
     type: cam               # cam - Will not look in ROS for a image.
 The video src is set in the 'source' parameter.
+    codec: cam              # codec - Which codec to encode the stream.
+Currently support `x264enc` and `nvh264enc`
     source: "v4l2src device=/dev/video0 ! videoconvert ! videoscale ! video/x-raw,framerate=15/1,width=1280,height=720"  # Should work with most valid gstreamer piplines (ending with raw video)
     mountpoint: /front      # Choose the mountpoint for the rtsp stream.
 This will be able to be accessed from rtsp://<server_ip>/front
     bitrate: 800            # bitrate for the h264 encoding.